SG-Timor-Leste Visa Waiver: Freitas’ Official Visit

 Both countries hope to improve people-to-people connections.

-The visit by Minister Freitas marks a new chapter in Singapore and Timor-Leste’s two-way relations.
+The visit by Minister Freitas marks a new chapter in Singapore and Timor-Leste’s two-way relations with Timor-Leste visa waiver.

 Related Posts